top of page

 Rethinking Revision: Proven GCSE Study Strategies to Boost Student Success

 Preparation for the GCSE exams can be a stressful time for both students and teachers.
-Yet with the right approaches to revision, pupils can enter the examination hall confident, calm and well-prepared.
-In this article, we explore research-backed strategies for GCSE revision, practical classroom-ready tips and ways that schools and trusts can support students—and their teachers—to achieve better outcomes.
+However, with the right strategies for revision, pupils can enter the examination hall confident, calm, and well-prepared.
+In this article, we explore research-backed techniques for GCSE revision, practical tips for the classroom, and ways schools can support students—and their teachers—to achieve better outcomes.

 Students studying for GCSE exams